 There is a distinction between embarrassment, which is NOT mistreatment, and harassment, which is mistreatment.

 - Example: An attending tells a student to prepare for an upcoming surgery by reviewing the relevant anatomy.
-The student fails to do so and is embarrassed when the attending asks an anatomical question during the surgery that he does not know the answer to.
+The student fails to do so and is embarrassed when the attending asks an anatomical question during the surgery that the student does not know the answer to.

-- Example: An attending physician purposely asks a question that he feels the student will not know the answer to and then publicly calls her “stupid.”
+- Example: An attending physician purposely asks a question that a student is unlikely to know the answer to and then publicly calls the student “stupid.”

-- Medical students who are the subject of mistreatment or who have witnessed mistreatment of their fellow student are encouraged to make a confidential report to the Professional Resource Office by directly contacting the PRO liaisons or by submitting a Professionalism Conduct Comment form.
+- Medical students who are the subject of mistreatment or who have witnessed mistreatment of their fellow student are encouraged to make a confidential report to the Learning Environment Office (LEO) by submitting a Learning Environment form.

-- Medical students are also encouraged to discuss concerns with a COM – P faculty/staff member who is in a position to understand the context and address necessary action.
+- In preparation for filing a report, medical students may discuss concerns with a COM – P faculty/staff member who is in a position to understand the context.

-- Retaliation against medical students who report is not tolerated.
+- Retaliation against medical students who report is taken seriously, investigated, and not tolerated.
+Documented retaliation will result in professional consequences for those who retaliate.

 - The following positions should be considered as primary resources:

-- Students on away rotations should report to the curricular unit Director at the site or to the above COM – P resources.
+- Students on away rotations should report to the course* director at the site or to the above COM – P resources.

 - Any report that involves unlawful discrimination or harassment covered under the University of Arizona Non-Discrimination and Anti-Harassment Policy will be referred to the Office of Institutional Equity for investigation and follow up.